Toyota Land Cruiser

+Since 1990, the smaller variation of the Land Cruiser has been marketed as the Land Cruiser Prado.
+Described as a 'light-duty' version of the Land Cruiser by Toyota, it features a different design compared to the full-size model and, up until 2023, it remains the only comfort-oriented Land Cruiser available with a short-wheelbase 3-door version.

+In 2025, an even smaller variation called Land Cruiser FJ was introduced.
+It is built on the IMV platform shared with the Hilux.

-As of 2021, the full-size Land Cruiser was available in many markets.
-Exceptions include the United States (since 2021), Canada (since 1996).
-Malaysia (which receives the Lexus LX instead), Hong Kong, Macau, Singapore, South Korea, Brazil, and most of Europe.
-In Europe, the only countries where the full-size Land Cruiser is officially sold are Gibraltar, Moldova, Russia, Belarus and Ukraine.
-The Land Cruiser is hugely popular in the Middle East, Russia, and Australia, and also in Africa where it is used by farmers, NGO's, UN and humanitarian organizations, by national armies (often the pickup version) as well as by irregular armed groups who turn them into 'technicals' by mounting machine guns in the rear.
-In August 2019, Toyota Land Cruiser cumulative global sales surpassed 10 million units.
+As of 2023, the full-size Land Cruiser was available in many markets.
+Exceptions include the United States (since 2021 where the smaller Land Cruiser Prado has been sold under the Land Cruiser name since 2024), Canada (since 1996), Malaysia (which receives the Lexus LX instead), Hong Kong, Macau, South Korea, Brazil, and most of Europe.
+In Europe, the only countries where the full-size Land Cruiser is officially sold are Gibraltar, Moldova, Russia, Belarus, and Ukraine.
+The Land Cruiser is hugely popular in the Middle East, Russia, Australia, India, Bangladesh, Pakistan, New Caledonia, and Africa.
+It is used by farmers, the construction industry, non-governmental and humanitarian organizations, the United Nations, national armies (often the pickup version), and irregular armed groups who turn them into "technicals" by mounting machine guns in the rear.
+In August 2019, cumulative global sales of the Land Cruiser family surpassed 10 million units.

 Origin

-The Imperial Army had been using the Kurogane Type 95 four wheel drive reconnaissance car starting in 1936.
-When the Imperial Japanese Army occupied the Philippines in 1941, they found an American Willys MB Jeep and promptly sent it to Japan.
-The Japanese military authorities ordered Toyota to produce a similar vehicle but to alter the appearance.
-The resulting Model AK prototype led to the Yon-Shiki Kogata Kamotsu-Sha (四式小型 貨物 車 type 4 compact cargo-truck).
+In 1936, the Imperial Japanese Army introduced the Kurogane Type 95 four wheel drive reconnaissance car.
+However, in a separate development, in 1941, the Japanese government asked Toyota to develop a light truck for the military.
+And after the Empire of Japan occupied the Philippines, then a self-governed American colony, during 1941–1942, a captured Bantam GP (or Willys MB) was sent to Japan for assessment and testing.
+Japanese military authorities subsequently requested that Toyota produce a similar vehicle, albeit with an altered external appearance.

-Later in 1941, the Japanese government instructed Toyota to produce a light truck for Japan's military.
-In 1942, Toyota developed the AK10 prototype by reverse-engineering a Bantam GP.
-The half-ton truck features an upright front grille, flat front wheel arches that angled down and back like the FJ40, headlights mounted above the wheel arches on either side of the radiator, and a folding windshield.
+The prototype Model AK led to the Yon-Shiki Kogata Kamotsu-Sha (四式小型 貨物 車 type 4 compact cargo-truck).
+The half-ton truck featured an upright front grille, flat front wheel arches that angled down and back (like the later FJ40), headlights mounted above the wheel arches on either side of the radiator, and a folding windshield.

-The AK10 is powered by the 2259 cc, 4-cylinder Type C engine from the Toyota Model AE sedan coupled to a three-speed manual transmission and a two-speed transfer gearbox.
+Production AK10 vehicles were powered by the 2259 cc, 4-cylinder Type C engine from the Toyota Model AE sedan coupled to a three-speed manual transmission and a two-speed transfer gearbox.
 Unlike the U.S. Jeep, the AK10 had limited use and photographs of it in the battlefield are rare.

 In June 1954, responding to claims of trademark violation by the Willys Company that produced the original Jeep, then Director of Technology Hanji Umehara renamed the vehicle "Land Cruiser."

 The postwar Toyota "Jeep" BJ is completely different from the AK10 and inherits no mechanical parts from it.
 However, a lot of lessons learned while developing the AK10 were applied when developing the BJ.